 Pigeon Forge is a great place to visit if you're looking for family fun, excitement, and adventure.
-One of the best parts about Pigeon Forge is that there are so many things to do here!
-There's no way you could run out of activities in just one day.
+One of the best parts about Pigeon Forge is that there are so many things to do here for the entire family!

 In this blog post, we will give 10 different ideas for what to do while visiting Pigeon Forge.

 Pigeon Forge is nestled at the foothills of the Great Smoky Mountains and is the perfect location for spending quality time with your family.
 There are tons of fun things to do in the mountain resort city that hosts millions of visitors annually.

 The Island in Pigeon Forge is a shopping and entertainment complex that offers something for everyone.
 The Island is home to The Great Smoky Mountain Wheel - a 200 foot tall Ferris wheel that offers some of the best views of Pigeon Forge.

 Kids will enjoy the various arcade games and rides at The Island and adults have fun things, too, like shopping at the 60+ retail and specialty shops and getting a massage at St. Somewhere Spa.
 (My husband can personally testify that the massage is incredible!)

 The Island is also home to over a dozen places to wet your whistle, get a little something sweet to eat, or to dig into something totally filling.

 For those who have never been to an escape room, then let me tell you briefly how they work.
 You select the type of “escape room.”
 Once there, you are briefed about what to do.
 Much of what needs to be done will have to be figured out by YOU along the way.
 You have only 1 hour to complete your mission.